gramineproject/gramine/Documentation/index.rst

 ---------

 The Gramine project provides resources to help you understand and develop it.
-The resources page contains a list of maintainers, users of Gramine, and a glossary to help you with any questions you may have.
+The resources page contains a description of features of Gramine, a list of maintainers, a list of users of Gramine, introduction to the Intel SGX technology and a glossary to help you with any questions you may have.

+- :doc:`devel/features` -- This page has a comprehensive description of implemented and unimplemented features of Gramine, including the lists of available system calls and pseudo-files.
 - :doc:`management-team` - This page lists maintainers of Gramine.
 - :doc:`gramine-users` - See what companies use Gramine for their confidential computing needs.
 - :doc:`sgx-intro` - Learn about the Intel SGX technology and software stack.
 - :doc:`glossary` - Become familiar with the terms used in Gramine.
-- :doc:`devel/features` -- This page has a comprehensive description of implemented and unimplemented features of Gramine, including the lists of available system calls and pseudo-files.

 Getting help
 ------------